-- The functional requirements that have to be delivered in the system to be delivered;
+- The functional requirements that have to be delivered by the system

-- The non-functional requirements that have to be satisfied, like for instance security requirements and development language to be used;
+- The non-functional requirements that have to be satisfied

-- Decision criteria that the client organization is going to apply to select the most appropriate proposal.
+- Decision criteria that the client organization will apply to select the most appropriate proposal

 When preparing a RFP, the client organization has to think of the criteria on which the the most appropriate outsourcing party will be selected.
 Criteria that are often considered are:

 - Supplier creditability

 To avoid failing projects in the future, it is important that both client and supplier ‘speak the same language’.
 To achieve this, it’s recommended that clients ask for price, quality, productivity and duration information based on function points from the supplier.
 For the function points NESMA and/or COSMIC function points can be applied.
 This makes proposals comparable and therewith ‘assessable’.
 Each proposal should answer the outsourcing question in such a way that it is possible to compare the proposals and assess the reality value of the proposals with the use of industry tools and industry data.